Spread the love

 In addition to its many attractions, Chalmette is also home to some of the state’s most stunning scenery.
 Visitors can explore the town’s bayous and marshes, which are home to a variety of wildlife and bird species.

-See also Souvenir Shopping in Japan's Coastal Towns
+See also Exploring Coastal Towns KS1

 8. Houma: The Heart and Soul of the Bayou